Conjugacy in normal subgroups of hyperbolic groups: Finitely presented examples

 We thus obtain

 \begin{cor} There exists finitely presented subgroups of right angled Artin groups that are conjugacy separable but not hereditarily conjugacy separable. \end{cor}

+A group $G$, generated by a set $X$, is said to have \emph{solvable order problem} if there is an algorithm which, given any word $W$ over $X^{\pm 1}$, outputs $n \in \N$ as long as the order of the element of $G$ represented by $W$ is $n$ or $0$ if this element has infinite order.
+Note that if $G$ has solvable word problem and is virtually torsion-free (so that there is a bound on the possible finite orders of its elements), then it has solvable order problem.

-It is not difficult to show that if a group $Q$ has uniformly decidable MPCS, then for any finite group $F$, any extension $P$ of $F$ by $Q$ also has uniformly decidable MPCS.
-Therefore, Proposition \ref{prop:fibre_memb->conj} (together with Mal'cev's theorem mentioned right before it) yields the second additional claim of Theorem \ref{thm:fp_ex}:
+It is not difficult to show that if a finitely presented group $Q$ has uniformly decidable MPCS and solvable order problem, then for any finite group $F$, any extension $P$ of $F$ by $Q$ also has uniformly decidable MPCS.
+Therefore, Proposition \ref{prop:fibre_memb->conj} (together with Mal'cev's theorem mentioned right before it and Selberg's Lemma \cite[Cor.
+4.8]{Wehr-book}, stating that finitely generated subgroups of ${\rm GL}(m,\Z)$ are virtually torsion-free) yields the second additional claim of Theorem \ref{thm:fp_ex}:

 \begin{cor} Both of the groups $T$ and $S$ above have solvable conjugacy problem. \end{cor}